sodevious/sass-bootstrap-starter-kit/README.md

 * [jQuery v2.2.0](http://jquery.com/download/)
 * [Font Awesome v4.5.0](https://fortawesome.github.io/Font-Awesome/)

-Out of the box, you get to use these classes:
+Out of the box, you get to use these classes, in addition to the ones provided by Bootstrap and Font Awesome:

 ```
 .font-sm